isifitz/CS50P_Project/planning/laptop/jaden/jaden/grocery/notes.md

 ```

 roughly something like that
-so next step would be to set up code for initialising the file and just loading the file and list.
+so next step would be to set up code for initializing the file and just loading the file and list.

 fridge is what you have
-glist is what you need to buy
+g list is what you need to buy

 so we just want to make a fridge item